MicrosoftDocs/sql-docs/docs/reporting-services/subscriptions/create-modify-and-delete-data-driven-subscriptions.md

 ### To modify an existing data-driven subscription (Native Mode)

-1. In the web portal navigate to the folder containing the report, right-click the report and select **Manage.** from the dropdown menu.
+1. In the web portal navigate to the folder containing the report, right-click the report and select **Manage** from the dropdown menu.

 2. Select the **Subscriptions** tab.
-Alternatively select the gear icon at the top of the web portal home page and select **My subscriptions** from the drop down menu.
+Alternatively, select the gear icon at the top of the web portal home page and select **My subscriptions** from the drop-down menu.

 3. Select **Edit** for the subscription you want to modify.
-Data driven subscriptions have the value "Data-driven" in the **Type** column.
+Data-driven subscriptions have the value "Data-driven" in the **Type** column.

 ### To modify an existing data-driven subscription (SharePoint Mode)